 Fixed Income Disclosures (Terms and conditions of Fixed Income Dealing)

 Deutsche Bank typically acts in a principal capacity in fixed income markets.
-Deutsche Bank acts on an arm’s length basis and does not act as agent, fiduciary, or advisor or in any similar capacity and does not undertake any of the duties that an entity acting in any such capacity ordinarily would perform, unless expressly agreed, and then only where we act with discretion in execution or where there is a specific regulatory obligation.
-Each counterparty is expected to independently evaluate the appropriateness of any transaction that it is considering based on its own facts and circumstances and its independent assessment of the transaction’s merits.
+Deutsche Bank acts on an arm’s length basis and does not act as agent, fiduciary, or advisor or in any similar capacity or undertake any of the duties that an entity acting in any such capacity ordinarily would perform, unless expressly agreed, and then only where we act with discretion in execution or where there is a specific regulatory obligation.
+Each counterparty is expected to independently evaluate the appropriateness and suitability of any transaction that it is considering based on its own, objectives and circumstances and its independent assessment of the transaction’s merits.
 Therefore, statements from Deutsche Bank should not be construed as recommendations or financial or investment advice (within the definitions set out in Directive 2014/65/EU (“MiFID II”)), or as an inducement or offer, invitation or solicitation of securities, transactions or other financial products which can be accepted by you without further action from Deutsche Bank.

 Deutsche Bank does not take orders in fixed income markets, except in limited instances for certain product classes.
 When Deutsche Bank agrees to work a counterparty’s order, we are only indicating a willingness to attempt to enter into the trade requested by the counterparty and are not obliged to enter into any transaction or guaranteeing the full or partial execution of such order.
-We will exercise our discretion in deciding whether to work the order, which orders we are willing to execute and when and how to execute all or any part of the order.
-When Deutsche Bank agrees to work an order over a period of time or otherwise to accept an order involving the exercise of discretion, Deutsche Bank will endeavour to exercise this discretion reasonably and fairly, but, unless otherwise agreed, Deutsche Bank is not committed to executing any or all of the order in any particular way.
+We will exercise our discretion in deciding whether to work the order, which orders we are willing to execute and when and how to execute all or any part of an order.
+When Deutsche Bank agrees to work an order over a period of time or otherwise to accept an order involving the exercise of discretion, Deutsche Bank will endeavour to exercise this discretion reasonably and fairly, but, unless otherwise agreed, Deutsche Bank is not committed to executing all or any part of the order in any particular way.

 a.
 Risk management and hedging activities; conflicts

 Deutsche Bank is a market maker in fixed income products and as such may provide liquidity to multiple counterparties at the same time.
 As a result, Deutsche Bank may need to consider competing interests in executing its counterparties’ trade requests.
 Deutsche Bank may trade prior to or alongside a counterparty’s transaction in order to facilitate execution with other counterparties, to manage risk, to source liquidity and for other reasons.
 Deutsche Bank may hedge any exposure that would be created by a transaction prior to the execution of that transaction (sometimes referred to as “pre-hedging”).
 We may also choose to leave a position unhedged or partially hedged.
 Any profit or loss resulting from such trading will accrue to Deutsche Bank.

 These market-making and hedging activities can have an impact on transaction pricing, timing and the availability of liquidity at levels necessary to execute transactions with you.
 They can also trigger, or delay, or prevent the trigger of, take profit or stop loss or other limit orders and contractual barriers, such as knock-outs or knock-ins, affecting the value of a transaction to a counterparty.
 We may establish, adjust or unwind any hedge from time to time in our discretion, including before the time for determination of a benchmark, fixing rate, or barrier or stop level which is a term of any of your transactions.
 Our hedging strategy may involve greater and more frequent dynamic adjustments as market prices approach a benchmark, fixing rate, or stop or barrier level.

-Any bid or offer price or other price-forming parameter quoted by Deutsche Bank, as well as the level at which we execute any transaction with you, will, unless expressly agreed otherwise, incorporate what we determine to be an appropriate bid-ask spread or markup above the price at which Deutsche Bank may be able to transact, or has transacted, with other counterparties, in order to generate an appropriate return as compensation for its activities.
+Any bid or offer price or other price-forming parameter quoted by Deutsche Bank, as well as the level at which we execute any transaction with you, will, unless expressly agreed otherwise, incorporate what we determine to be an appropriate bid-ask spread or markup above the price at which Deutsche Bank may be able to transact, or has transacted, with other counterparties, in order to generate an appropriate return for Deutsche Bank as compensation for its activities.
 Deutsche Bank is not under any obligation to disclose the specific amount of any bid-ask spread and/or mark-up to a counterparty (unless otherwise agreed in writing or required by law).

 c.
 Liquidity Sourcing